jonnycakes/wheel-of-fortune/README.md

 - The puzzle board will wrap letters if the board becomes smaller.
 For long puzzles, this means a weird type of hyphenation happens.
   - A potential solution for this requires a total rewrite of the css and the way letters are generated.
   - A much better solution is to call the wrapping an intended feature, and yelling at any players who say otherwise.
-- My story, "Land on Bankrupt", has not been implemented.
-But, it's kinda a mean story, so I'm okay with not getting to it.
 - It doesn't look good on a small scale.
 I've done some bootstrap magic to have it responsive on a small screen, but the usability suffers on smaller screens.